Mission Trip is scheduled for August 6-11, 2018 at Battle Creek, MI*

 - A Letter of Interest addressed to the Mission Trip Advisors.
 The letter should include two-three paragraphs describing why you would like to participate, and the strengths and/or skills you bring to the project.
 Please be sure to submit this letter along with your registration form.

 Four Youth: One Adult ratio requirement.
-We have one returning adult advisor, Russ Drewry and are seeking to add TWO new trip advisors to our team by October 9, 2016.
+We have two returning adult advisors, John Fitak and Alisha Koneazny and are seeking to add at least one new trip advisors to our team by October 15, 2017.

 What will the cost be?